mzallaghi4/mzallaghi4.github.io/_publications/2022-10-10-paper-title-number-3.md

 ---
-title: "Experimental and modeling study of enhanced oil recovery from carbonate reservoirs with smart water and surfactant injection"
+title: "Experimental and modeling study of enhanced oil recovery from carbonate reservoirs"
 collection: publications
 permalink: /publication/2022-10-10-paper-title-number-3
 excerpt: 'Experimental and modeling study of enhanced oil recovery from carbonate reservoirs with smart water and surfactant injection'